-The Dean of the College or the Vice President for Student Success may become aware of concerns about the Honor Code from the faculty or the student body.
+The Dean or the Vice President for Student Development may become aware of concerns about the Honor Code from the faculty or the student body.
 Either administrator may request that an Honor Code Review Committee be appointed.
-This Committee should consist of three faculty members selected by the chair of the faculty and three students selected by the The Office of Student Development.
+This Committee should consist of three faculty members selected by the chair of the faculty and three students selected by a Service and Leadership Team (S.A.L.T.) representative.
 The Committee will appoint a chair from its membership.
-All revisions must be approved by the faculty and by the Student Government Association.
+All revisions must be approved by the faculty and by the Dean.